CREATIVE

 What do you do when you hit a creative block?

-It’s this question, or some variant of it, young creatives always ask us.
-Creative blocks, staying motivated, overcoming Imposter Syndrome, or even just getting started are barriers every creative person experiences.
-But, the feeling that comes with hitting a stride and creating something from nothing keeps us pushing through those barriers.
+It's this question, or some variant of it, young creatives always ask us.
+Creative blocks, staying motivated, overcoming imposter syndrome, or even just getting started are barriers every creative person experiences.
+But the feeling that comes with hitting a stride and creating something from nothing keeps us pushing through those barriers.
+Creativity is the engine of business innovation, and learning how to work through the blocks is part of the job.

 World Creativity and Innovation Day